 Need Employment Law Help?

-We offer specialized advice in employment law, including contract negotiation, wrongful and constructive dismissal, disciplinary measures, human rights, harassment and Employment Standards issues.
+We offer specialized advice in employment law, including contract negotiation, wrongful and constructive dismissal, disciplinary measures, human rights and Employment Standards issues.

 For a consultation with our employment lawyer please call 905-847-2826.